IanJCV/LainGame/README.md

 ### General Description

 LainGame is an inspired by all things Lain, and is meant to be it's own story and world.
-Gameplay will feature a daily cycle where you go from a day at work or rest, and a night of relentlessly searching for answers.
+Gameplay will feature a daily cycle where you go from a day at work, to a night of relentlessly searching for answers.

 ### Story

 Try to unravel the secrets of it all by exploring the Wired...
-Tome, a small and silent observer in the Wired, he'll comes back home from work to get back to his "quest."
+Tome, a silent observer in the Wired, comes back home from work to get back to his hobby.
-The quest in this case, being investigating the people who live in the Wired.
+The hobby being investigating the people who live in the Wired.
-Their thoughts binary, and their domain -- the storage servers, the wires, and the datacenters that prop up society.
+Their thoughts -- binary, and their domain -- the storage servers, the wires, and the datacenters that prop up society.
 Over the course of days, chipping away at the obfuscation...
-Visit all the places in the Wired, and try to find out what's happening, which way the winds blowing.
+Visit all the places in the Wired, and try to find out what's happening, which way the wind's blowing.
 Figure out what you must do about it, why it pulls you so tightly in.
 Explore the Wired, a place that connects us all...
 Each server a place of it's own.